Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Conclusion and outlook

 In summary, we have investigated the exceptional structure and topological properties of a Kerr-cat qubit realized in a driven-dissipative Kerr resonator.
-We have discovered that the LEP3 shares the same topological characteristics as a HEP3, as captured by the winding number $\mathcal{W}_{\bm{\mathcal{R}}}$ of the resultant vector.
+We have discovered that the LEP3 shares the same topological characteristics as an HEP3, as captured by the winding number $\mathcal{W}_{\bm{\mathcal{R}}}$ of the resultant vector.
 Using experimentally relevant parameters, our numerical simulations validate the effectiveness of the Liouvillian dynamics, confirming the experimental feasibility of the predicted exceptional structure.
 The exclusive presence of LEPs indicates that they are solely induced by bidirectional quantum jumps, underscoring the fundamental distinction between LEPs and HEPs in the quantum regime.
-Our work paves the way for exploration of exotic features in NH continuous-variable-encoded qubits.
+Notably, the nontrivial topology emerges only when the single-photon drive is present ($\varepsilon \neq 0$).
+The exceptional structure becomes trivial in the absence of driving, underscoring the synergy between coherent driving and dissipative jumps.
+The demonstrated LEP3s in a continuous-variable qubit open several future avenues.
+These include braiding of exceptional points in higher-dimensional parameter spaces, enhanced sensing near third-order singularity, non-adiabatic control of quantum states using Liouvillian dynamics, and extending such topological phenomena to multimode bosonic systems or other continuous-variable encodings.
+These directions could further bridge continuous-variable quantum systems with non-Hermitian physics and related applications.
+Our work paves the way for the exploration of exotic features in NH continuous-variable-encoded qubits.

 This work was supported by the National Natural Science Foundation of China (Grant Nos.
 12505021, 12474356, 12274080, 12475015, 12505016), the Natural Science Foundation of Fujian Province (Grant Nos.
 2025J01383, 2025J01465) and the Research Startup Funds of Longyan University (LB2025002).